sQu4rks/DEVNET-1970/sections/03-pyats_bgp/Readme.md

             bgp.learn()
             self.all_bgp_sessions[dev.name] = bgp.info
 ```
-7. With our bgp feature information extracted and stored we can then check that the neighbors are established in our `check_bgp` test.
+7. With our bgp feature information extracted and stored we can then check that neighbors are established in our `check_bgp` test.
 Here we iterate over all the previously saved bgp sessions, extract the neighbors and check the state for each of those neighbors.
-In order to make the results easier to digest by a human we compile all of these information into a table.
+In order to make the results easier to digest by a human we compile all this information into a table.
 If any of the neighbors is *not* in `established` state, we fail the test case and print the information on the offending configuration as well as the connection table compiled before.
 ```python
     @ aetest.test
     def check_bgp(self):